BSc(Hons), AADip, Part 2 Architectural Assistant

 MA(Hons), DipArch, RIBA, Architect

-Roddy is one of three senior directors that make up our Practice Management Team, providing leadership to ensure that we deliver an excellent service for our clients and create high quality architecture.
+Roddy is one of our Practice Leaders, who provide leadership to ensure that we deliver an excellent service for our clients and create high quality architecture.
 He is a superb designer with boundless enthusiasm and energy.
 He has extensive experience of leading the design of buildings and masterplans, nationally and internationally, in a wide range of sectors.
 Roddy chairs design review panels for Architecture and Design Scotland.
 He lectures widely and in 2013 chaired juries for the RIBA Awards and the Cairngorm National Park Design Awards.

 BSc(Hons), MPhil, Part 2 Architectural Assistant